Where to live as a retiree in Spain?

 Pros: beautiful Granada, famous for the Alhambra.
 It’s a smaller sized city in the foothills of the mountains of the Sierra Nevada: close to nature, laid back, and affordable for expats.
 90 minutes from Malaga’s airport.
 Granada is touristy but tourists come here for culture, not for beaches and drinking.

 Cons: Granada is inland (with no sea breezes) and gets very hot in the summer.
 In the winter it gets cold.
-90 minutes to the airport (by bus) as I mentioned….
+It has a small airport but it is by no means a truly international airport.

 Expectations: We had high expectations that Granada could be our future home.